acestream/ace-network-docs/docs/services/premium-pool.md

 All properties can be changed only through the procedure of voting of pool's owners.

-## Copyrights

-Premium pools may be automatically dismantled if owners fail to provide evidence of copyright ownership.
-Ace Network has oracles entitled to resolve copyright disputes, and the majority of oracles can decide to stop premium pools because of copyright violations.

-## Pool-specific Tokens

-Pools are able to issue their own tokens.
-In that case, where owners had chosen to have their own token, the full amount of such tokens should be minted as part of the pool's creation procedure.

-The pool may operate minted tokens as with local currency, for example — demand payment for the pool's content in the pool's tokens.

-## Authomated exchange of pool specific-tokens

-If a user wishes to pay for the pool's content with system tokens, the pool-specific tokens could be automatically bought on the system's internal [exchange][11].

-## Pool creation

-Any Ace Network's account is able to create pools by performing [Create Premium Pool][1] operation, that includes:

-- confirming pool's properties
-- deciding who should be billed for pool's traffic (either broadcasters or watchers)
-- deciding if the pool would need its own token or not
-- paying system fee of 1000XAB to create a pool with specified parameters

-As a result, a special account to represent the newly created pool and store its parameters will be created.
-Owners of the pool will be signors of this special account.

 ## Broadcasting from the pools

 If brodcaster is listed in pool's settings and want to start publishing content they have to specify pool's public key in transport file.